Get started with Spotify for Artists

 Artist fundraising pick:

 Spotify enables you to raise funds from your fans on Spotify, either for yourself or another project.
 Spotify does not take any cut from these funds.
-Links to fundraisers can be included in your bio.
+Links to fundraisers can be included on your artist page.

 How do I claim my profile?